The difference between the product scope and the project scope is one of the most important topics in the PMP exam.

 Now it is time to explain this to you with our trademark school building example.

 You get a project to construct a school building.
-The client gives you his requirements, like the size of the school building, how many rooms it will have, the size of the playground, number of toilets, paint color, etc.
+The client gives you his requirements, such as the size of the school building, numbers of rooms, details of the playground, number of toilets, paint color, etc.

 You start working on the project.
 You estimate the budget, develop the plan and create the schedule.